grincc/grin-wallet-api-tutorial/readme.md

 Verifying - Enter PEM pass phrase:
 ```

-Make sure to keep safe the key file `private_key.pem` and the pass phrase used.
+Make sure to keep the key file `private_key.pem` and the pass phrase used safe.

-To confirm that the key was succesfully created, execute the next command:
+To confirm that the key was successfully created, execute the next command:

 ```bash
 $ ls -lh private_key.pem
 -rw-r--r--  1 david  staff   529B Jul 10 15:53 private_key.pem
 ```

-Also you can read the private key like this:
+You can also read the private key like this:

 ```bash
 openssl pkey -in private_key.pem -inform pem -noout -text